mdn/curriculum/curriculum/README.md

 The topics presented are covered in differing levels of detail.

 - Some of these topics are covered in depth, for example, HTML and CSS fundamentals.
-These are really important to have a clear understanding of before a student goes too far on their learning journey.
+These are important to have a clear understanding of before a student goes too far on their learning journey.

-- Some of these topics are covered in a more superficial manner, for example, version control or testing.
+- Some of these topics are covered more superficially, for example, version control or testing.
 It is important to understand what these topics are and get started with some basics, but these kinds of skills can be expanded upon as you continue through your career.

 ### What is not covered

-There are also a number of areas that we explicitly don't cover in this curriculum, namely:
+There are also several areas that we explicitly don't cover in this curriculum, namely:

 - Back-end languages/platforms such as [Node.js](https://nodejs.org/), [PHP](https://www.php.net/), [Python](https://www.python.org/), [.NET](https://dotnet.microsoft.com/), [Java](https://www.java.com/), or [Ruby](https://www.ruby-lang.org/).
 The back-end, by definition, is out of scope for a front-end development curriculum, although there is crossover in full-stack developer jobs.